devtooligan/huffathon-2023-challenge-0-2/README.md

-# Welcome to Huff Challenge 0.1: Stackoor
+# Welcome to Huff Challenge 0.2: Memory Enjoyoor

 Greetings, Huffoor!
 This document will guide you through the steps to solve this challenge and register your solution.

 ## Overview

 In this challenge you must complete a function with the goal of correctly setting up the memory in the most gas efficient way.
-You do not need to write MAIN() or any other functions, this is strictly an exercise in memory building.
+You do not need to write `MAIN()` or any other functions, this is strictly an exercise in memory building.

-Please note, a fuzz test is included on Solution.t.sol.
+Please note, a fuzz test is included in [Solution.t.sol](test/Solution.t.sol).
 Your solution must pass this test as well.
 The script won't prevent you from submitting if the fuzz test fails so beware.
+Also, please do not alter the `CREATOR` or the `Utils` files.

+Yes you can change the `Solution.t.sol` test file as much as you want, it is there to help you and for you to use as you see fit.
+It will not affect the outcome or the registration process.

-During the human review, the winner's code will be run against that test.
+During the human review, the winner's `PLAYERS_SOLUTION.huff` will be fully tested.

 ## Getting Started